SVGAnimate/PHP-Internals-Book/Book/php8/zend_engine/zend_parser.rst

 In this chapter you'll learn the state of the art of PHP parsers.
-You'll learn about the PHP generating parser process, how and when to manage configuration, the different parser parameters you can use or the different globals structure you can use to actively change PHP's parser machinery.
-You'll design PHP DocBlock extension to provide them through your extension, and you'll play with debug display.
+You'll learn about the PHP generating parser process, how and when to manage configuration, the different parser parameters you can use or the different globals structure you can use to actively change PHP's parser behavior.
+You'll design PHP DocBlock extension to provide them through your parser, and you'll play with debug display.

 Contents: